snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 to `com.acme` or `co.uk.acme`.

-**Please note:** if you do not own those vendors, you will still be able to make these request but you will only retrieve public schemas (if any).
+**Please note:** if you do not own those vendors, you will still be able to make these requests but you will only retrieve public schemas (if any).

 <h4>Name-based requests</h4>